rng-guy/NFSMWBartender/README.txt

 Specifically, you likely need that mod if you configure Bartender in any of the following ways:
  • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8.
  • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for chasing cops.
- • "[Joining:Definitions]"  in "Supports.ini"  : You make joining from roadblocks frequent.
  • "[Heavy3:Unblocking]"    in "Strategies.ini": You define very short unblock delays.

 TO CONFIGURE "NFSMW LimitAdjuster" for optimal compatibility with Bartender: